mikebrownie/linux-system-administration/notes/bash.md

 # Bash

-You can just use `man cmd` to get a better view but for quick reference:
+You can just use `man cmd` to get a better view but for quick reference.

 ## Basics